vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2003 Architecture decorated with architecture.
 Later medieval temples of

-Karnātaka, 1000 – 1300 aḍNew Delhi. [thesis, University of Leiden].
+Karnātaka, 1000 – 1300 ad.
+New Delhi. [thesis, University of Leiden].

 Folkert, Kendall W.